m-voit/concepts-of-programming-languages/study-project/paper.md

 #### Pure functions

-Pure functions are functions with no side effects.
+Pure functions are functions that have no side effects.
+This means a function, given the same input, always produces the same output.
+To achieve this a pure function only uses its input and doesn't mutate internal state.

 ### Closures and Lambda Expressions

+Closures are needed.

 <!-- ES6 arrow functions -->